BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Background

-We illustrate the basic concepts of BAMDPs using the {\em caterpillar problem} shown in Fig.~\ref{fig:transgraph}.
-In this problem, $p(M)$ represents how butterflies usually lay eggs on the best food source in the area, but 10\% of the time a more rewarding source is nearby; upon hatching on the weed, the caterpillar must decide whether exploring the neighboring bush is worth the energy and opportunity cost.
-The bush's reward varying across possible MDPs manifests as stochastic BAMDP dynamics when the caterpillar first observes it (e.g., taking \textit{stay} from the state labelled $\se_A$).
-After observing the reward, $\podist$ collapses to the underlying $M$ and all dynamics become deterministic (e.g., at the last step in the trajectories labelled A and B it had collapsed to $M_1$ and $M_2$, respectively).
+We illustrate the basic concepts of BAMDPs using the {\em caterpillar domain} shown in Fig.~\ref{fig:transgraph}.
+Here, $p(M)$ represents how butterflies usually lay eggs on the best food source in the area, but 10\% of the time a more rewarding source is nearby; upon hatching on the weed, the caterpillar does not know which MDP it is in and must decide whether exploring the neighboring bush is worth the energy and opportunity cost.
+The bush's reward varying across possible MDPs manifests as stochastic BAMDP dynamics at the transition where the caterpillar first observes it (e.g., taking the highlighted \textit{eat} action).
+After observing the reward, $\podist$ collapses to the underlying MDP and all dynamics become deterministic (e.g., at the transitions with red highlighted arrows).

-The value of an RL algorithm is its value as a policy in the BAMDP, or, more explicitly, its expected BAMDP return is its expected return while learning in initially unknown MDP $M\sim \pdist$:
+The expected return of an RL algorithm in a BAMDP is equal to its expected return while learning in the initially unknown MDP $M\sim \pdist$:

-Thus, the optimal policy for the BAMDP, $\alg^*$ maximizing $\mathbb{E}_\alg[\bar{G}]$, explores optimally for the problem, i.e., it is the Bayes-optimal RL algorithm with respect to prior $p(M)$.

-Since $\mathbb{E}_\alg[\bar{G}]$ is calculated over future beliefs, $\alg^*$ must \textit{plan through its own learning}.
-E.g., in Fig.~\ref{fig:transgraph} with large enough $\gamma$, the optimal caterpillar would deem $s_b$ worth exploring because it can stay if it finds food (trajectory A), otherwise it will learn that $s_b$ is empty, and use this knowledge to return to $s_w$ and never go back.
+Thus, an optimal policy for the BAMDP, $\alg^*$ maximizing $\mathbb{E}_\alg[\bar{G}]$, is a Bayes-optimal RL algorithm with respect to prior $p(M)$, i.e., it explores optimally for that domain.\footnote{Note that, since Bayes-optimal RL algorithms explore only when expected to increase return, they don't always explore enough to converge on exactly optimal MDP policies $\pi^*$.
+E.g., in the caterpillar domain, if $\gamma$ is small enough then immediate reward dominates $\mathbb{E}_\alg[\bar{G}]$, so $\alg^*$ eats at $s_w$ rather than risking delaying rewards by checking $s_b$ (see Appendix~\ref{appendix:opt_mining_calc} for full calculations).} Since $\mathbb{E}_\alg[\bar{G}]$ is calculated through future information states, $\alg^*$ must \textit{plan through its own learning}.
+E.g., in Fig.~\ref{fig:transgraph} with large enough $\gamma$, $\alg^*$ would deem $s_b$ worth exploring because it can stay there if it finds food, otherwise it will learn that $s_b$ is empty and use this knowledge to return to $s_w$ and never leave again.

-Note that, since $\alg^*$ explores only when exploration is expected to increase return, \textbf{exploring enough to find and settle on an optimal MDP policy $\pi^*$ is not generally Bayes-optimal}.
-E.g., in Fig.~\ref{fig:transgraph} with small enough $\gamma$, immediate expected reward dominates $\mathbb{E}_\alg[\bar{G}]$, so $\alg^*$ stays at $s_w$ (trajectory C) rather than risking delaying its reward by checking $s_b$.\footnote{See appendix \ref{appendix:opt_mining_calc} for the full calculations.} Thus, as noted in the introduction, optimal RL algorithms do not necessarily converge to optimal policies for the underlying MDP.
-Conversely, RL algorithms that {\em do} have this property---which is typically considered an absolute requirement in theoretical RL papers---may well be over-exploring.